cpsusie/DotNetVault/readme.txt

 Synchronization Library and Static Analysis Tool for C# 8

-See Pdf for full description of this project.
+See Pdfs for full description of this project and quick start guide.

+RELEASE NOTES VERSION 0.1.4.1:

+	Added quick start guide pdf and project (project available on GitHub).

+	Updated readme.md

 RELEASE NOTES VERSION 0.1.4.0: